By Don Koenig

 “to be just in our dealings, faithful in our engagements, and exemplary in our deportment”

-Remember folks, you are agreeing to keep this covenant.
-Next time you take that extra buck as an income tax deduction you broke the covenant, next time you tell someone you will do something and you don't, or you fail to show up for something, you broke the covenant.
-The next time you tell someone something that you should not have, you broke the covenant that you made to God and the church.
+Remember folks, you are agreeing to do this and next time you take that extra buck as a deduction on your tax you broke the covenant, next time you tell someone you will do something and you don't, or you fail to show up for something, you broke the covenant.
+The next time you tell someone something you should not have, you broke the covenant you made to God and the church.

 “to avoid all tattling, backbiting, and excessive anger”